The City of Merritt regulations regarding carrying on business is contained in the City of Merritt Business Licence Bylaw No. 2268, 2019.

 A Home-Based Business means any occupation or profession carried out in a dwelling by the family which is permanently resident in the dwelling, where such occupation shall be clearly incidental or secondary to the use of the dwelling for residential purposes.

-- These restrictions generally limit the number of employees, businesses, and maximum permissible area.
+- These restrictions generally limit the number of employees, businesses, and the maximum permissible area.
 For details, see the Zoning Bylaw and Zoning Map.

 - View Zoning Map